Our fast-paced lives with constant alerts, emails, and pings are causing our adrenal glands to pump out adrenaline all day.

 This chronic low level of stress is leaving many wired or just plain tired all the time.

-If you feel like you can’t sleep even though you are exhausted, or you sleep but still wake up feeling lethargic — there is a good chance you are suffering from adrenal fatigue.
-AF can be caused numerous problems:
+If you feel like you can’t sleep even though you are exhausted, or you sleep but still wake up feeling lethargic—there is a good chance you are suffering from adrenal fatigue.
+AF can be caused by numerous problems:

 - Overactive Adrenals can leave you feeling like you’re constantly in “fight or flight” mode.
 First, your body releases high levels of stress chemicals like adrenaline and cortisol.
 To ensure you’re ready to defend yourself or run, these chemicals spike your blood sugar, heart rate, blood pressure, and insulin levels.
-Meanwhile, your body injects more fatty acids into your bloodstream for it to use for fast quickly in an escape scenario.
+Meanwhile, your body injects more fatty acids into your bloodstream to help it adapt to the stress.
 Long-term, these reactions can increase your risk of developing conditions like insulin resistance, metabolic syndrome, and Type 2 diabetes.

 - Underactive Adrenals occur when your adrenals have been overtaxed by the body’s stress response being constantly in the “on” position.
 Your body becomes cortisol resistant when it recognizes that you should not have that much cortisol in your system, it will then shut down some of its cortisol receptors to try to help you get better hormonal balance.
 Instead of a normal cycle, where your cortisol levels rise in the morning and fall in the evening, it no longer peaks first thing in the morning to give you energy.
 Instead, it just flatlines all day, which is why you may feel incredibly fatigued all the time.
 To learn more about adrenal burnout, read my post on it here

-Herbal Adaptogens: Gently calm your overactive system by helping your body adjust its hormone balance to reduce stress and damp down your fight or flight response.
+Herbal Adaptogens: Gently calm your overactive system by helping your body adjust its hormone balance to reduce stress and calm down your fight or flight response.
 Good choices include:

 - Ashwaganda: Often called “Indian Ginseng” this herb is used in Ayurvedic medicine to lower stress and stabilize thyroid hormones.
 It is a calming tonic that reduces anxiety, improves sleep, and combats inflammation.